ngovil/Jira_Google-Sheets_Integration/README.md

 # Jira_Google-Sheets_Integration

-You first access the google sheets page where you wish to add the script.
+You first access the Google Sheet where you wish to add the script.

 Go to Tools => Script Editor...